Amatofrancesco99/Gas_consumption-prediction/README.md

 Using a dataset we want to identify the model which better represent our data, to then create a function that predicts the gas consumption (in Italy) in a specific day of the year, and of the week.

-To identify the best model that represent our time series function (gas consumption in Italy, during two different years) we've used: *polynomial regression*, *neural networks* and finally *Fourier*.
+To identify the best model that represent our time series function (gas consumption in Italy, during two different years) we've used: *polynomial regression*, *neural networks* and finally *harmonic regression*.

 ***